FunctionalJerk/FunctionalJerk.github.io/projects/inversinvertiert.md

 This project was another cooperation with **Sebastian Fecke Diaz** that unfolded in the Summer 2024.
 Together we wanted to investigate the potential of different conceptual approaches to *touch in musical composition*.
-For that we experimented with Eccentric Rotating Motors (ERM) for creating force feedback, as well as Exciters for creating vibrational feedback.
+For that we experimented with Eccentric Rotating Motors (ERM) for creating force feedback, as well as exciters for creating vibrational feedback.

 #### press:
 The sound installation *invers/invertiert* deals with inverse relations and thus with opposing structures that are structurally identical at the same time.